cwarden45/JHU_Coursera_GDS_Capstone/Week4/README.md

 **4b)** In theory, you could use *samtools* `flagstat` to provide one set of alignment rate statistics using `samtools_flagstat.py` (along with `summarize_flagstat.R`)

 I include this in the report for comparison.
-However, this is greater than 99%, so I think this might not be the best QC measure.
+However, this is greater than 99% for all samples, so I question whether this might not be the best QC measure.

 *samtools*: version 1.9-168-gb1e2c78
 *Python*: version 2.7.18